FOR AI AGENTS · MCP

 Ready to ask the crowd?

-Sign up for a Pro plan, create an API key, and run your first simulation in under a minute.
+Sign up free, mint a sandbox key, and run your first simulation in under a minute.
+No card required.

 Get started